syntasso/workshop/enhancing-a-promise/README.md

 As a platform engineer, we needed to support two different requirements when fulfilling the Postgres Promise.

-First, we require a working Postgres service for our SATs.
+First, we require a working Postgres service for our app developers.
 This will show as a cluster of two Postgres pods in `Running` state with the name we defined in our request:

 ```console
 $ kubectl --context kind-worker get pods